MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobject-clone-.md

 ---
-Description: The Clone\_ method of the SWbemObject object returns a new object that is a clone of the current object. ms.assetid: d0773c94-30b5-4217-8a9a-0bceb9e75f02 ms.tgt_platform: multiple
+description: The Clone\_ method of the SWbemObject object returns a new object that is a clone of the current object. ms.assetid: d0773c94-30b5-4217-8a9a-0bceb9e75f02 ms.tgt_platform: multiple
 title: SWbemObject.Clone_ method (Wbemdisp.h)